Particular/docs.particular.net/Content/NServiceBus/hosting-nservicebus-in-windows-azure.md

 ---
 title: Hosting NServiceBus in Windows Azure
-summary: Using Windows Azure Cloudservices, Websites and virtual machines to host NServiceBus.
+summary: Using Windows Azure Cloud Services, Websites and virtual machines to host NServiceBus.
 tags: []
 ---